 A19.
-International Standard on Quality Control Management (UK) (ISQCM (UK)) 1,1 or national requirements that are at least as demanding,2 deal with the firm's responsibilities to establishdesign, implement and maintain itsoperate a system of quality control for audit engagements.
+International Standard on Quality ControlManagement (UK) (ISQCM (UK)) 1,1 or national requirements that are at least as demanding,2 deal with the firm's responsibilities to establishdesign, implement and maintain itsoperate a system of quality control for audit engagements.
 ISQC (UK) 1 sets out the responsibilities of management that provides the firm for establishing policies and procedures designed to provide it with reasonable assurance that the firm and its personnel complyfulfill their responsibilities in accordance with professional standards and applicable legal and regulatory requirements, and conduct engagements in accordance with such standards and requirements.
-As part of its system of quality management, ISQM (UK) 1 requires the firm to establish quality objectives that address the fulfillment of responsibilities in accordance with relevant ethical requirements, including those pertaining related to independence.3 ISA (UK) 220 (Revised 2021) sets out the engagement partner's responsibilities with respect to relevant ethical
+As part of its system of quality management, ISQM (UK) 1 requires the firm to establish quality objectives that address the fulfillment of responsibilities in accordance with relevant ethical requirements, including those pertainingrelated to independence.3 ISA (UK) 220 (Revised July 2021) sets out the engagement partner's responsibilities with respect to relevant

-&lt;sup>1 ISQCM (UK) 1, Quality Management for Firms that Perform Audits-or Reviews of Financial Statements, and or Other-Assurance and Related Services Engagements requirements, including those related to independence.
-These include remaining-alert, through observation and making inquiries as necessary, for evidence of breaches of relevant ethical requirements by members of the engagement team, determining the appropriate-action if matters come to the engagement partner's attention that indicate that members of the engagement team have breached relevant ethical requirements, and forming a conclusion-on compliance with independence requirements that apply to the audit engagement.
-ISA (UK) 220 (Revised November 2019) recognizes that the engagement team is entitled to rely on a firm's system of quality control in meeting-its responsibilities with respect to quality control procedures applicable to the individual audit-engagement, unless information provided by the firm or other parties suggests otherwise.
-ISA (UK) 220 (Revised 2021) also describes when the engagement team may depend on the firm's policies or procedures in managing and achieving quality at the engagement level.
+1 ISQCM (UK) 1, Quality Management for Firms that Perform Audits-or Reviews of Financial Statements, andor Other-Assurance andor Related Services Engagements ethical requirements, including those related to independence.4 These include remaining alert, through observation and making inquiries as necessary, for evidence of breaches of relevant ethical requirements by members of the engagement team, determining the appropriate action if matters come to the engagement partner's attention that indicate that members of the engagement team have breached relevant ethical requirements, and forming a conclusion on compliance with independence requirements that apply to the audit engagement.- ISA (UK) 220 (Revised November 2019) recognizes that the engagement team is entitled to rely on a firm's system of quality control in meeting its responsibilities with respect to quality control procedures applicable to the individual audit engagement, unless information provided by the firm or other parties suggests otherwise.
+ISA (UK) 220 (Revised July 2021) also describes when the engagement team may depend on the firm's policies or procedures in managing and achieving quality at the engagement level.5

-&lt;sup>2 ISA (UK) 220 (Revised 2021), Quality ControlManagement for an Audit of Financial Statements, paragraph 23
+2 ISA (UK) 220 (Revised July 2021), Quality Control Management for an Audit of Financial Statements, paragraph 23

-&lt;sup>3 ISQCM (UK) 1, paragraph 20-2529
+3 ISQGM (UK) 1, paragraph 20-2529